 - When is the STEM Scholars application due, and when will I know if I am accepted?

 Applications are accepted at any point prior to the start of the fall semester, provided space is available.
-For best consideration, applications are due by August 10th for the following fall semester.
+For best consideration, applications are due by by August 11, 2021 for the following fall semester.

 - What credits can be transferred in?